gbattra/OOP-Design-Patterns-in-Java/HW5/HuntTheWumpus/rec/README.md

     }};
 ```
 - `StartGameCommand`<br>
-This command sets up a new Hunt the Wumpus game.
-In addition to a `Scanner` and `Appendable`
+This command sets up a new Hunt the Wumpus game, promting the user for player and maze
-reference, it takes as constructor args two other `ICommand<T>` instances.
-Each responsible
+configuration.
+In addition to a `Scanner` and `Appendable` reference, it takes as
+constructor args another `ICommand<T>` instance responsible for generating the
-for generating the configuration for the maze to be generated.
+configuration for the maze to be generated.

 - `MoveCommand`<br>
 Moves the player given user input.
 Takes an `IActionStrategy` which allows different modes